 This site has two main themes – the trust funds that I am setting up for my nieces and nephews, and general posts on investing.
 As always with any investment, DO YOUR OWN RESEARCH!

 My Trust Fund Plan – Matching Stock Investments

 I have eight nieces and nephews and no kids of my own on the horizon.
-As a result, I decided to set up a trust fund for each of them from the time they get to be 10 years of age until they are at least 18, probably I will continue until they are finished with college. ( In Illinois, the age of consent for UGMA is 21 years old – this is unique for each state – at this point the custodianship ends and the funds transfer directly) I will fund this as follows:
+As a result, I decided to set up a trust fund for each of them from the time they get to be 10 years of age until they are at least 18, and potentially indefinitely, ( In Illinois, the age of consent for UGMA is 21 years old – this is unique for each state – at this point the custodianship ends and the funds transfer directly) I will fund this as follows:

 - Contribute $500 / year

 - Match any contributions that they make up to another $500 / year

 The purpose of setting up this trust fund is to 1) teach kids about how stock markets and investing works 2) provide them with an incentive to save money (through the match of their contributions) 3) allow them to invest without a significant risk of loss of their contributions (the fund may lose money on stocks, but since up to 2/3 of the total amount represents my contributions, the losses would have to be very large before it impacted their portion of the contributions).

 The results so far have been better than expected.
 The “match” concept was well received, and each nephew & niece did save up the entire amount of the match every year.
 Our picks have performed well over that time frame, although you can’t compare it to a straight US benchmark because they are typically 60/40 US / overseas and many (simple) benchmarks don’t include the impact of reinvested dividends (which I include in the calculations).